-All individuals who volunteer in the school will be asked to complete the Diocesan mandated background check as well as the Diocesan mandated "Safe Haven" training.
-The training can be done online at: http://charleston.CMGconnect.org.
+All individuals who volunteer in the school will be asked to complete the Diocesan mandated background check as well as the Diocesan mandated protecting God's children / boundary training.
+Information about this training can be obtained from the school's Administrative Assistant.
 Once complete, a certificate will be issued.
 The certificate must be e-mailed to the school or printed and dropped off.